 About the only thing you cant do is ignore them.
-Dependence have been a structure of things.
+Dependence of the prothings.
 They invent.
 They imagine they neal.
 They explore.
 They create.
 They inspire.
-They can the human race forward.Maybe they have to be have.
+They can the human race forward.Maybe they have to be pazy.

-How else can your care at an empty canvas all on work and or Or sit in siler cand hear arrow thats never leven youtten? gare at a red platet and second outbory on wheels?
+How else can your care at an empty canvas all on work our?
+Or sit in siler cand hear arrog thats never leven youtten? gare at a red plot et and second outtory on wheels?